dinamohamed85/jest-example1/README.md

-# -- First example to learn javascript unit testing.
+# -- First example to learn & steup javascript unit testing with jest.

 - 0- npm install -g npm	//download the latest version of node
 - 1- npm init -y   //create package.json file and intialize defualt values into it